 A purpose of the Working Waterfront Overlay District (WWOD) is to allow for the protection of existing working waterfronts to promote and foster the economic revitalization of both maritime-dependent and maritime-related uses in specific areas within Talbot County.
 Within a subset of these areas, the county proposes to implement a WRA in order to allow for the location of certain water-related uses within the Shoreline Development Buffer and to offer additional development flexibility and incentives (see the Working Waterfronts Table link on this page for the definition of water-dependent, water-related and water-enhanced).
 Without the WRA, the County would have to limit development in the Buffer to only water-dependent uses, or require an approved variance by the Board of Appeals.
 In addition, many historic working waterfront lots are small in size, making mitigation (think plantings) or stormwater reduction difficult to achieve.

 Any changes to Talbot County’s Critical Area Program first requires local approval, and then requires approval from Maryland’s Critical Area Commission.
 When approving any change to a local Critical Area program, the Commission must determine that the new language meets the three goals of the Critical Area Law.
 Therefore, it’s important that County staff proactively work with the Critical Area Commission staff during the development of the WWOD.
-County staff held two meetings with Critical Area Commission staff in August and September to discuss these issues and presented an overview of the project to the State’s Critical Area Commission’s Program Implementation Subcommittee in early October.
+County staff held meetings with Critical Area Commission staff to discuss these issues and also presented an overview of the project to the State’s Critical Area Commission’s Program Implementation Subcommittee.
 Several options are being explored and Critical Area Commission staff are hopeful that the final WWOD language can be useful for implementation in other historic working waterfront areas of the state.